j-m-rodriguez/Chess_Tournament_Management_System/README.md

+# About
+The Chess Tournament Management System is a comprehensive software solution designed to streamline the organization and management of chess tournaments.
+This project aims to provide a user-friendly platform for tournament organizers to efficiently manage various aspects of tournament operations, including player registration, tournament creation, match pairing, result recording, and report generation.

+### Key Features:

+**Player Registration:** Enable players to register for tournaments with ease, providing essential information such as name, contact details, and skill level.

+**Tournament Creation:** Facilitate the creation of new tournaments, allowing organizers to define tournament format and scheduling parameters.

+**Match Pairing:** Implement intelligent algorithms for pairing players in matches, ensuring fair and balanced matchups based on skill level and tournament format.

+**Result Recording:** Provide a convenient interface for recording match results, including scores and game outcomes, to track tournament progress accurately.
+JSON files are simultaneously updated to prevent any data loss.

+**Report Generation:** Generate comprehensive reports summarizing tournament results, player statistics, and other relevant data for analysis and dissemination.

 # Running the application from the terminal
 ### Mac:
     Download files from this repository or create a clone using the code below